liesel-devs/smoothcon/README.md

-# smoothcon
+# SmoothCon

-A small wrapper that pulls basis and penalty matrices from mgcv and converts them to numpy arrays
+This is a small wrapper that pulls basis and penalty matrices from mgcv and converts them to numpy arrays.